scality/eclib/README.md

 * Libutil.cpp # This class holds the util method for the all the classes.
 Just few methods are implemented here.

 ---------

-### Failure reasons
-* My development environment is OSX and i think liberasurecode's code is not well tested for OSX.

-* I have basic/intermediate skills on c/c++ but to work in hard deadline you have to be really skilled on that thing.
-So if you have enough c/c++ experience then it is a easy job for you.

-* You gonna face lots of DYLD linking issues if you are developing in OSX, so either you know how to solve those or choose linux based development environments.